rust-lang/unsafe-code-guidelines/reference/src/layout/structs-and-tuples.md

   e.g. `(T1, T2, T3)` would in fact be laid out as `(T1, (T2,
   T3))`.
 The purpose of this was to permit variadic matching and so forth against some suffix of the struct.
 This RFC was not accepted, however.
-This lay out requires extra padding and seems somewhat
+This layout requires extra padding and seems somewhat
   surprising: it means that the layout of tuples and tuple structs would diverge significantly from structs with named fields.